Where Eagles Dare: A Guide to Burg Hohenwerfen, Austria: Most Iconic Alpine Fortress

 Other Appearances: The Castle's Supporting Roles

-More recently, it appeared in the 2015 German-Austrian crime series "Die Toten vom Salzburg" (The Dead of Salzburg).
+While "Where Eagles Dare" is Hohenwerfen's star turn, the castle has made other cinematic appearances.
+It appeared in the 2015 German-Austrian crime series "Die Toten vom Salzburg" (The Dead of Salzburg).
 That proves its dramatic potential remains undimmed nearly a millennium after construction.

 |